prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# What is the SLOG?

- - SLOG: Acronym for (S)eperate (LOG) Device

-    - An SLOG is not necessary
+- _An SLOG is not necessary_

    - By default (no SLOG), ZIL will write to main pool VDEVs

-    - An SLOG can be used to improve latency of ZIL writes
+- _An SLOG can be used to improve latency of ZIL writes_

    - When attached, ZIL writes to SLOG instead of main pool

- - Conceptually, SLOG is different than the ZIL
+- _Conceptually, SLOG is different than the ZIL_

    - Difference between SLOG and ZIL, similar difference of DMU and VDEV

    - ZIL is mechanism for writing, SLOG is device written to

- - ZIL is used, even if no SLOG attached

 ---